 Dividends are accrued at the time declared by our Board of Directors and typically paid within the same fiscal quarter.
-Certain restricted share units, as described in Note 8, earn dividend equivalents which are accrued at the time of dividend declaration by the Board of Directors in accrued expenses and other liabilities, but only paid if the restricted share units are ultimately earned.
-Dividends accrued related to these restricted share units, which are included in accrued expenses and other current liabilities in our consolidated balance sheet, were \$1 million and less than \$1 million, as of January 28, 2023 and January 29, 2022, respectively.
+Certain restricted share units, as described in Note 9, earn dividend equivalents which are accrued at the time of dividend declaration by the Board of Directors in accrued expenses and other liabilities, but only paid if the restricted share units are ultimately earned.
+Dividends accrued related to these restricted share units, which are included in accrued expenses and other current liabilities in our consolidated balance sheet, were \$1 million and \$1 million, as of February 3, 2024 and January 28, 2023, respectively.